4 Tips for Keeping Your Data Secure

 3. Create a Backup Schedule

 Backing up the data stored on your network will create a second copy of the information.
-Many organizations schedule nightly backups of any changes to data on the web.
-This practice makes it easier to restore lost or stolen information.
+Many organizations schedule nightly backups of any changes to data on the web, making it easier to restore lost or stolen information.

 When someone deletes or adds a file to a folder, there’s a record of that activity.
 You can compare differences between the information in a folder from one time to another.
-And backups can restore information employees delete or remove by accident.
+Backups can restore data that employees delete or remove by accident.

 Other companies choose to store servers with data backups at a separate location.
 This works well for organizations with more than one building.
 You can still control physical access using digital methods, and this strategy can sometimes prevent loss when natural disasters occur.